 26.4.
 Corporate loans were mostly approved for maintaining current liquidity (current account overdrafts), financing working capital and investments.
 They were used for funding business activities in trade and services, manufacturing industry, construction industry, agriculture and food industry and other purposes.
 Short-term loans were approved for periods ranging from 30 days to a year.
-Interest rates on short-term loans with a currency clause index ranged from 1-month, 3-month or 6-month EURIBOR increased by 2.48%, on the average, while RSD short-term loans accrued interest at the rates between 1-month, 3-month or 6-month BELIBOR increased by 0.87% on the average.
+Interest rates on short-term loans with a currency clause index ranged from 1-month, 3-month or 6-month EURIBOR increased by 2.21%, on the average, while RSD short-term loans accrued interest at the rates between 1-month, 3-month or 6-month BELIBOR increased by 1.18% on the average.

-Long-term loans were approved for periods up to 10 years.
-Interest rate applied to long-term loans with a currency clause index ranged from 1-month, 3-month or 6-month EURIBOR increased by 3.07% annually on the average, while RSD long-term loans accrued interest at the rates between 1-month, 3-month or 6-month BELIBOR increased by 2.19% annually on the average, in line with the other costs and the Bank's interest rate policy.
+Long-term corporate loans were approved for periods up to 10 years.
+Interest rate applied to long-term loans with a currency clause index ranged from 1-month, 3-month or 6-month EURIBOR increased by 3.09% annually on the average, while RSD long-term loans accrued interest at the rates between 1-month, 3-month or 6-month BELIBOR increased by 2.42% annually on the average, in line with the other costs and the Bank's interest rate policy.

 In its product mix, the Bank has housing loans at fixed, variable and combined interest rates.
-Retail housing loans were approved for periods of 5 to 30 years, at the nominal interest rates ranging from 6-month EURIBOR plus 2.7% to 3.8% annually for loans at variable rates, while the fixed interest rates ranged from 2.09% to 3.99% per annum.
+Retail housing loans were approved for periods of 5 to 30 years, at the nominal interest rates ranging from 6-month EURIBOR plus 2.7% to 3.6% annually for loans at variable rates, while the fixed interest rates ranged from 2.09% to 4.15% per annum.

-During 2020, the Bank initiated several offers in which clients had the opportunity to apply for cash loans with a repayment period of up to 83 months, both with variable and fixed interest rates, thus responding to customer needs when it comes to interest rate variability for this type of loans.
-Interest rates on cash loans at variable interest rates ranged from 3-month BELIBOR increased by 4.99% to 7.5% annually with salary transfer and 7.5% to 10.5% annually without salary transfer. while those applied to cash loans at fixed interest rates were in the range between 8.95% and 11.2% annually with salary transfer.
+During 2021, the Bank initiated several offers in which clients had the opportunity to apply for cash loans with a repayment period of up to 71 months and up to 95 months for prolongation of loans, both with variable and fixed interest rates, thus responding to customer needs when it comes to interest rate variability for this type of loans.
+Interest rates on cash loans at variable interest rates ranged from 3-month BELIBOR increased by 6.75% to 7.89% annually with salary transfer and 7.5% to 10.5% annually without salary transfer.
+While those applied to cash loans at fixed interest rates were in the range between 5.5% and 11.2% annually with salary transfer and 18.5% to 21.5% annually without salary transfer.

-In 2020, interest rates applied to investment foreign currency funding of small entities and entrepreneurs equaled 6/12-month EURIBOR plus 1.5% to 7.03% per annum, or, in instances of fixed-interest rate loans, from 3.25% to 3.45%. interest rates applied to RSD investments loans were in the range between 1-month or 3-month BELIBOR increased by 3.02% to 6.5% annually, or, in instances of fixed-rate loans, from 1% to 3% annually.
+In 2021, interest rates applied to investment foreign currency funding of small entities and entrepreneurs equaled 6-month or 12-month EURIBOR plus 1.8% to 4.2% per annum, or, interest rates applied to RSD investments loans were in the range between 1-month or 3-month BELIBOR increased by 1% to 6.6% annually, or, in instances of fixed-rate loans, from 1% to 5.85% annually.

-Interest rates applicable to loans for financing of the working and permanent working capital were set in the range from 6-month/12-month EURIBOR plus 0.96% to 6.46% annually.
-Annual interest rates on RSD working capital loans equaled 1-mont/2-month BELIBOR plus 1.4% to 13.4% or ranged from 2.3% to 25% if fixed.
+Interest rates applicable to loans for financing of the working and permanent working capital were set in the range from 6-month/12-month EURIBOR plus 1.28% to 5.98% annually.
+Annual interest rates on RSD working capital loans equaled 1-month or 3-month BELIBOR plus 1.88% to 10.18% or ranged from 3.29% to 25% if fixed.